RopeDraak/ropedraak/src/pages/posts/adjustable-spread-eagle.md

 ![](/images/spread-eagle/20.jpg)

-Repeat with all four ankles and have fun!
+Repeat with all four limbs and have fun!